Haris Alexiou: 1980s

 The 1980s started with two enormous hits: "Fevgo" ("I'm Leaving") and "Ximeroni" ("The Day Breaks").
 Songs of Yesterday, her album with Dimitra Galani included ballads which fascinated the public.
 At the same time, she recorded traditional and folk songs, rebetika and laika, and gave concerts both in Greece and abroad.

 In 1983 she recorded the album Tsilika, a collector's item, with rebetika songs written between 1900 and 1935.

 1986 is the year of her first collaboration with composer Thanos Mikroutsikos.
 The album was I Agapi ine zali (Dizzy with Love), with lyrics by Alkis Alkeos, Nikos Kavvadias, Andreas Mikroutsikos and Babis Tsikliropoulos.
 The title song became an enormous hit.
 "Eleni" and "Erotikon", from the same album, were also extremely successful.
 The same year Haroula conquered the French public, appearing in "Théâtre de la Ville", getting favorable reviews from the French press.
 After that, she gave concerts in Cyprus, Tunisia, Germany and many towns all over Greece.

 In 1987, world-famous Greek composer Manos Hadjidakis invited her to appear in his club "Sirius" with the "Unpredictable Songs".
 He directed her and later he went to the recording studio with her.
 In the summer of this year, she sang in Hadjidakis's concerts in many Greek towns.

 In 1988, she worked with "Fatme", a group of young and talented artists.
 She also worked with Paolo Conte, a well-known Italian singer and songwriter.
 They appeared together at the Palace Theatre of Athens.
 She recorded two of his songs with Greek lyrics by Lina Nikolakopoulou.

-In 1989, "The Show in on".
+In 1989, "The Show Begins".
 It is the musical show which she presented for two years, together with Dimitra Galani and Yiannis Parios, in Athens and Thessaloniki.
 An album with the same title resulted from this work.